JPElectron/DNSRedirOSSUpdater/README.md

 Usually late at night (after 11pm CST is suggested, when your network is least active, there is no advantage to running it more than once a day)
 Administrative Tools > Task Scheduler
 ...define the program as C:\DNSREDIR\updater.exe and the start in or working directory as C:\DNSREDIR

+## License

+GPL does not allow you to link GPL-licensed components with other proprietary software (unless you publish as GPL too).

+GPL does not allow you to modify the GPL code and make the changes proprietary, so you cannot use GPL code in your non-GPL projects.

+If you wish to integrate this software into your commercial software package, or you are a corporate entity with more than 10 employees, then you should obtain a per-instance license, or a site-wide license, from http://jpelectron.com/buy

 ## Version History